Aabhishek-Raj/The-Learning-Lounge/README.md

 # LearningLounge

+Structured learning meets real-time community.
+Stop studying alone.
+TutorTalk connects high-quality, step-by-step tutorials with the power of a live, Discord-style chat environment.
+Master any subject with lessons, quizzes, and instant peer support.

-This is a monorepo project created with create-k4.
+This is a monorepo project.

 ## Getting Started